-Sometimes those who don't backpack or those new to the concept of footing across the country, have question my saneness and have found it a bit perplexing when they hear me refer to "The Trail" as if it were a living, breathing thing.
-Though its very common to see me go Camping or Rving, a lifestyle of outdoor fun.
-Coming from family and friends whose spend a lot of time out doors
+Sometimes those who don't backpacking or those new to the concept of footing across the country, have question my saneness and have found it a bit perplexing when they hear me refer to "The Trail" as if it were a living, breathing thing.
+Though it's very common to see me go Camping or Rving, Fishing, Hunting, Gardening.
+I've grown up camping, small trail hiking and lots of fishing and hunting and somewhat a lifestyle of outdoors's.
+Coming from family and friends whose spend a lot of time outdoors.

-But with this Not many or None have ever attempted Backpack Hiking Long Distant.
-So I've grown up tent camping and some day hiking and lots of fishing and hunting, and for some reason, now that I am in my 50s, backpacking suddenly seems very appealing.
+But with this being said, not many or None have ever attempted Backpacking, or Long Distant Hiking.
+Now that I am in my 50s, for some reason, backpacking suddenly seems very appealing.
 A new frontier for me...especially as a female.
 The whole concept has been a huge help with gaining confidence.
 Confidence in choosing equipment, and in what I can accomplish.

-It's amazing how many people will tell a 53yr old woman face to face that it's too dangerous and there's no way I can start backpacking this "late" in life.
+It's amazing how many people will tell a well into her 50s, woman face to face that; Your too old.
+You're too sick or injured.
+Or it's too dangerous and there's no way you can or should start backpacking this "late" in life.

-I was asked why, go Backpack Hiking.
+I was asked why, Distant Backpacking?
 Why risk danger or injuries or self-harm or falling off a cliff?
 See I have Cerebellar Ataxia.
-And yet CBA has never stopped me from much that I set my mind to.
-And most days most people never even know I have it.
-But somedays when out of remission, I call it, I do look little drunkard though LOL.
+And yet CBA has never stopped me from much that I set my mind to, and most days most people never even know I have it.
+But somedays when out of remission, I do look drunkard, LOL.
 Earning me my nick name Circles. :)

 So, my response was.